The MoT test has been updated for 2021, with changes that affect cars, motorcycles and buses – here's how the MoT changes for 2021 may affect you.

 The test takes approximately 40mins to 1hr.
 You are allowed to remain with the car, and all test stations have to provide a viewing area should you wish to watch the test.

-It's not permitted to communicate with the tester (although some are not adverse to a bit of a chat!).
+It's not permitted to communicate with the tester (although some are not averse to a bit of a chat!).

 The tester will carry out the checks with the vehicle on the ground, and up on a car lift.